Top Ten Things to do in Krabi

 Krabi Walking Street / Night Market

 Krabi Walking Street is perhaps the best cultural and foodie experience in Krabi.
 Krabi Walking Street, is a night market with lots of clothes, handicrafts and souvenirs, but even if you're not into shopping its worth a visit just for the huge variety of food.
-There is everything from spicy salads to bamboo cocktails, chocolate pancakes, sushi, kebabs, oysters, as well as the standard BBQ chicken and all at very reasonable prices.
+There is everything from spicy salads to bamboo cocktails, chocolate pancakes, sushi, somtam, kebabs,fried fish, oysters, as well as the standard BBQ chicken and all at very reasonable prices.
 If you feel like being adventurous, there is even a stall offering frog and insect snacks!
 Just wander around and let your nose guide you.Then while you sit down to eat, enjoy a wide selection of on stage entertainment.
-The entertainment might be break dancing toddlers to 70 year old kareoke singers (quite likely both) plus political puppet shows and a spot of Thai dancing.
+The entertainment might be, pop music, break dancing toddlers to 70 year old kareoke singers (quite likely both) plus occasional puppet shows and a spot of Thai dancing.
 For the kids there is usually a bouncy castle and a couple of places where they can do some painting or batique.The atmosphere is really nice and there are several bars and restaurants around to just sit and watch the world go by.
 The Krabi Walking street is open on Friday, saturday and sunday nights from about 6:00pm to about 10:00pm.
+If you want a seat in view of the stage, you might have to wait a bit.

 Krabi Morning Market